 Mayan Dwarf Liminality

-This appreciation and even reverance of the short shows how storytelling allows appreciation of the specific capacities of the small while harnessing a universal understanding that man is created equal.
-Rather than discriminate, patronise or ridicule the short-statured the cultural compass of Maya and ancient Egyptians created mental and practical space for other sizes.
-We must further reflect on some of the small statured protagonists of Maya mythology.
-How can local storytelling and myth create the conditions that will allow people to see the specific qualities of the small-bodied and tap into worlds and learnings that give other perspectives?
+Rather than discriminate, patronise or ridicule the short-statured the cultural compass of Maya and ancient Egyptians created a mental and practical space for small-sized individuals.
+Maya mythology may be able to teach us how to disrupt current global obsession with tallness and growth.
 The Maya channeled the ‘otherness’ of dwarves into visual metaphors for liminality and transformation, and thus expanded our understanding of what it means to be human.
 This could potentially inspire an open and curious attitude towards the small and foster appreciation for smallness as a quality rather than a disadvantage.
 Smallness is a superpower.